Meet Our 2024-25 Team!

 hcreasman@francophoneschool.org

-I grew up in San Francisco and earned my bachelors in Education and English from Regis University in Denver, Colorado.
-I’ve loved getting to teach at Francophone the last few years, as our students continue to grow as critical scholars and empathetic readers.
+Hannah grew up in San Francisco and earned her bachelors degree in Education and English from Regis University in Denver, Colorado.
+She has loved getting to teach at Francophone the last few years, as the students continue to grow as critical scholars and empathetic readers.

 gdekon@francophoneschool.org